 Consequently, many elder vampires (and a few particularly jaded younger vampires) look towards individuals other than humans to help maintain their humanity.

 Many vampires who can’t bear to let go of friends, lovers, and family members from their mortal lives ghoul them so they don’t have to.
 It’s a kinder alternative to the Embrace, the thinking goes: a taste of damnation rather than the full thing.
-The Touchstone remains inherently mortal.
+The Touchstone remains human.

-Ghoul Touchstones present a number of challenges, though.
-The artificial love engendered by the blood bond and the nature of the ghoul’s addiction twists the relationship towards one of master and slave (or at least junkie and supplier).
-Moreover, abuse of a Touchstone is more likely to incur Stains, and to incur more Stains, than abuse of a “mere” servant.
+Ghoul Touchstones present their own challenges, though.
+The fixation engendered by the blood bond, the nature of Kindred society, and the ghoul’s addiction twists the relationship towards one of master and servant (or at least junkie and supplier).
+Moreover, abuse of a Touchstone is worse for a vampire’s humanity than abuse of an “ordinary” ghoul.
 A vampire who hurts their loved ones badly enough might find their connection spurs the vampire towards the Beast, rather than away from it.

-Many vampires with ghoul Touchstones go so far as to let them remain free of the blood bond, reasoning that it’s the only way to keep the relationship “real” or “untainted.”
-The obvious downsides to this strategy is that it gives the ghoul free will (not always desirable) and allows them to be bound by other vampires.
-It’s also frowned upon by the Camarilla and endangers both the ghoul and their domitor if not kept secret.
-Vampires who do it, though, insist it’s the only way to maintain a genuine relationship with a ghouled loved one.
+Many vampires with ghoul Touchstones let them remain free of the blood bond, reasoning that it’s the only way to keep the relationship “real” or “untainted.”
+Of course, some vampires later regret allowing their ghouls free will.
+It’s also frowned upon by the Camarilla.
+Vampires who do so insist that it’s the only way to maintain a genuine relationship.

 Some vampires don’t believe it’s possible to have meaningful connections with ghouls.
 Even without the blood bond, they’re still addicted to the vampire’s vitae and the relationship is inherently predisposed towards inequality.

 Enter other Kindred.
-Vampires can serve as Touchstones too, in much the same way that one recovering addict can look towards their AA or NA sponsor for support and inspiration.
+Vampires can serve as Touchstones too, in much the same way that one recovering addict can look towards their AA or NA sponsor for support.
 There’s a catch: if they relapse, it’s harder for you to stay clean too.
-Whenever a vampire Touchstone commits inhumane acts, the vampire has to roll Resolve + Composure (DC varies) to avoid accruing Stains themselves.
 Consequently, only the most morally upright vampires make “safe” Touchstones—at least, to all but but the most depraved Kindred.

 Kindred Touchstones are most common among elders who are too world-weary to form lasting mortal connections, but for whom ghouls just don’t do it—or who simply find a younger Kindred who stirs something in their jaded hearts.
-Marius’ relationship with Lestat is a good example of an elder vampire taking a younger vampire for a Touchstone.
+Marius’ relationship with Lestat in The Vampire Lestat is a good example of an elder vampire taking a younger vampire for a Touchstone.